wuziniu/IconqSched/readme.md

 ```
 Change --database and --query_bank_path to corresponding workload and engines.

-After warming up, execute the queries with k clients issuing queries in a close loop
+After warming up, execute k clients issuing the queries in a close loop
 ```angular2html
 python3 run.py \
       --run_k_client_in_parallel \